 On his viewpoints evolving over time

-On whether or not a decision is constitutional vs whether or not it is a wise policy
+On whether a decision is constitutional vs. whether it is a wise policy

 On being in the position of upholding the constitutionality of a ruling while believing that it's not good policy